SrGimenes/SrGimenes/README.md

 - 👋 Hi, I’m @SrGimenes.
-- 👀 I’m interested in work with database.
+- 👀 ...
-- 🌱 I’m currently learning database.
+- 🌱 I’m currently working as a full stack developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ ...
 - 📫 How to reach me is gabrielgimenes@unipam.edu.br.

 <!---